microsoft/live-share/docs/collab-vs.md

 ## Automatic web app sharing during debugging

-Even better, by default if the host's project is configured to automatically start a web browser to connect to the running web application when debugging, Live Share will automatically do the same on each guest's machine!
+Even better for ASP.NET Web App projects, by default if the host's project is configured to automatically start a web browser to connect to the running web application when debugging, Live Share will automatically do the same on each guest's machine!

 This is done in a secure way and the remote web application is only available to the guests during the debugging session by default.
 See [sharing a local server](#sharing-a-local-server) for information on how to share server access for the duration of the session.